The Progressive Era

-The Progressive Era was a newspaper for the African-American community published in Athens, Georgia.
+The Progressive Era was an African American newspaper published in Athens, Georgia.
 It was established in 1899.
 The Library of Congress has a collection of the paper on microfilm.
 It was purchased by Monroe Morton in 1914 from W. D. Johnson, A. M. E. Bishop, and W. H. Harris, a dentist whose office was in the Morton Building.
 Morton served as editor and publisher.
 No known editions from his tenure have survived.